anthony-richardson/CogniFuse/README.md

 data descriptin and download and number of samples .

-It is recomended to set up a new [conda]() environment.
+It is recomended to set up and activate a new [conda]() environment prior to installation.
 To install the nequired dependencies, run:

 ```
 pip install -r requirements.txt